Dream of:29 December 1982 "Proclamation of Marriage"

 After wiping off the kiss I turned to her and said, "Carolyn, I think I'm going to get married."

 She looked startled and asked who I was going to marry.
 I told her the woman was a law student whom I had met in Waco.
 Carolyn seemed to freeze up and then she began crying.
 I thought I had done the best thing by telling her.
 She lay crying for a while and then seemed to recover.
 I planned to stay for just a little while.
 I had only come to simply see her and nothing else.

-Her mother, sitting on the other side of the room, looked almost exactly like Louise's mother, Vivian.
+Her mother, sitting on the other side of the room, looked almost exactly like Bonnie's mother, Vivienne.
 Her mother said when she had married, she had simply "proclaimed" the marriage.
 I thought perhaps she had had a common-law marriage; I talked with her a little about it.
 She said she had known another couple who had married that way.
 She had found out how it was done and had simply made a proclamation of marriage.
 It had startled her husband.

 Carolyn walked up beside me; she wanted to go outside.
 She seemed to want to hold my hand; I debated about letting her slip her arm through mine so we could walk outside together.
 I thought, "Well there wouldn't be any harm in it, cause I don't have anything to do with her.
 I'm just going to leave here in a few minutes anyway."

 We walked out on the porch together.Dream Epics Home Page